-Effect on equality of opportunity and good relations Social need Effect on people's daily lives

-The total rating score should be used to prioritise the policy in rank order with other policies screened in for equality impact assessment.
+Effect on equality of opportunity and good relations Social need Effect on people's daily lives The total rating score should be used to prioritise the policy in rank order with other policies screened in for equality impact assessment.
 This list of priorities will assist the council in timetabling its EQIAs.

-Is the policy please give of , timetables established by other rele vant public authorities? lf yes,
+Is the policy affected by timetables established by other relevant public authorities?
+If yes, please give details.